sunpy/sunkit-image/docs/how_to_guide/using_new_coalignment_interface.rst

 Function Overview
 =================

-The :func:`~sunkit_image.coalignment.coalignment` function performs image coalignment using a specified method that is registered using the decorator :func:`~sunkit_image.utils.decorators.register_coalignment_method`.
+The :func:`~sunkit_image.coalignment.coalignment` function performs image coalignment using a specified method that is registered using the decorator :func:`~sunkit_image.utils.register_coalignment_method`.
 For registering a new method, please check :ref:`this <sunkit-image-how-to-guide-add-a-new-coalignment-method>` guide.

 Refer to the docstring of :func:`~sunkit_image.coalignment.coalignment` for detailed information on the parameters, return values, and exceptions.